mongodb/docs/source/includes/list-table-online-archive-response.rst

        - ``true`` if the online archive is in paused state.
        - ``false`` if the online archive is in pending or active state.

+   * - ``state``
+     - string
+     - Status of the online archive.
+Valid values are:

+       .. include:: /includes/fact-online-archive-statuses.rst